House of Braganza: Constitutional Kings

-In 1835, Queen Maria II of Portugal married Prince Ferdinand of Saxe-Coburg-Gotha, later King Ferdinand II of Portugal.
+In 1836, Queen Maria II of Portugal married Prince Ferdinand of Saxe-Coburg-Gotha, later King Ferdinand II of Portugal.
 Despite the tradition of following the custom of patrilineal descent of royal houses, common throughout Europe, Article 5 of the Portuguese constitution of 1826 stated that "The Reigning Dynasty of the Most Serene House of Braganza Shall Continue in the Person of Lady Princess Maria da Glória, by the Abdication and Cession of Her August Father Lord Pedro I, Emperor of Brazil, Legitimate Heir and Successor of Lord João VI.".

-Maria II was succeeded in 1853 by her son D. Pedro V, a hard-working reformer who died prematurely in 1861 due to cholera.
+Maria II was succeeded in 1853 by her son D. Pedro V, a hard-working reformer who died prematurely in 1861 of typhoid fever.
 D. Pedro V was succeeded by his brother D. Luís, as D. Pedro V had no children.

-D. Luís I was succeeded in 1889 by his son D. Carlos I. Carlos I's popularity dramatically declined after the British Ultimatum of 1890, whereby the Portuguese Empire ceded its claim to territories (known as the Pink Map) between Portuguese West Africa and Portuguese East Africa to the British.
-Pursuant to his unpopularity, the monarchy became increasingly unpopular in the country.
+D. Luís I was succeeded in 1889 by his son, D. Carlos I. Carlos I's popularity dramatically declined after Portugal submitted to the 1890 British Ultimatum, and ceded its claim to territories between Portuguese West Africa and Portuguese East Africa (as shown in the Pink Map) to Britain.
+Popular anger over submission to the Ultimatum, combined with the deposition of the Emperor Pedro II of Brazil, resulted in a rise of republican sentiment in Portugal.

-King Carlos I was assassinated in 1908 together with his eldest son, D. Luís Filipe, Prince Royal of Portugal and Duke of Braganza, by republicans.
-His younger son, D. Manuel, Duke of Beja, survived the attack on his father and elder brother and became king as Manuel II, but was toppled two years later in the 1910 republican revolution.
-After the revolution, Manuel was forced into exile in Great Britain by the Portuguese First Republic, but he would continue to support his fatherland until his death.
+In 1908, republicans assassinated King Carlos I and his eldest son, D. Luís Filipe, Prince Royal.
+His younger son, D. Manuel, Duke of Beja, survived the attack and became king as Manuel II, but was toppled two years later in the 1910 republican revolution.
+After the revolution, Manuel sought refuge in Great Britain and showed little inclination towards pursuing a restoration.